 Chief James M. Wolfinbarger

 Chief James M. Wolfinbarger grew up in west Denver where he graduated from Green Mountain High School in 1988.
-He then attended and graduated from the University of Northern Colorado earning a Bachelor of Arts in Speech Language Pathology.
+He then attended and graduated from the University of Northern Colorado earning a Bachelor of Arts degree in Speech Language Pathology.
 He is married and has two children.

 Chief Wolfinbarger is a graduate of the 225th Session of the FBI National Academy, the 33rd Session of the FBI National Executive Institute, the 2012 Atlantic Leadership in Counter Terrorism (LinCT), and the 176th Session of Northwestern University School of Police Staff and Command.
 Chief Wolfinbarger has attended the Anti-Defamation League National Counter-Terrorism Seminar in Israel, as well as the Anti-Defamation League Advanced Training School (ATS) in Washington D.C.
-He has also served as a board member for the Colorado Regional Community Policing Institute (CRCPI) from 2004-2006, and as a member of the Board of Directors of the Brain Injury Association of Colorado (BIAC) from 2003-2006.
-In addition, the Chief is a member of the International Association of Chiefs of Police, the Colorado Association of Chiefs of Police, County Sheriffs of Colorado, and the Rocky Mountain Chapter of the FBI National Academy Associates.
+He has also served as a Board Member for the Colorado Regional Community Policing Institute (CRCPI) from 2004-2006, and as a member of the Board of Directors of the Brain Injury Association of Colorado (BIAC) from 2003-2006.
+In addition, he is a member of the International Association of Chiefs of Police, the Colorado Association of Chiefs of Police, County Sheriffs of Colorado, and the Rocky Mountain Chapter of the FBI National Academy Associates.

 Chief Wolfinbarger ended his term in 2013.

 Chief Scott G. Hernandez